FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

 #### FSH-Only

-If an author wants SUSHI only to build the FHIR definition files, and _not_ to do any additional Implementation Guide (IG) processing, then the author should add a `FSHOnly` flag to the configuration and set its value to `true`:
+If an author wants SUSHI only to build the FHIR definition files, and _not_ to do any additional IG processing, and if the project contains an **ImplementationGuide** resource, then the author does not need to provide a **config.yaml** at all.
+If there is no **config.yaml**, SUSHI will automatically attempt to extract the following information from an **ImplementationGuide** resource:
+* `canonical`
+* `fhirVersion`
+* `version`
+* `dependencies`

+SUSHI will then run in FSH-Only mode to produce FHIR definition files only.

+When attempting to extract information from an **ImplementationGuide** resource, SUSHI assumes the project structure required by the [template-based IG Publisher](https://build.fhir.org/ig/FHIR/ig-guidance/).
+The following approach is used to find the **ImplementationGuide** resource:
+* Look for `<root>/ig.ini`, where `<root>` is the folder containing the **fsh** subdirectory.
+If the **ig.ini** file exists, it will have an `ig` property which gives the path to the **ImplementationGuide** resource, so SUSHI will use this path to find the resource.
+* If there is no **ig.ini** in the root folder, SUSHI will search the `<root>/input` folder for an **ImplementationGuide** resource, and if exactly one resource is found, SUSHI will extract the above properties from it.

+If an author does not have an **ImplementationGuide** resource, but still wants SUSHI to build FHIR definition files only, the author should add a `FSHOnly` flag to the **config.yaml** and set its value to `true`:

 ```yaml
 FSHOnly: true
 ```
+However, the author will also at least need to provide a `canonical` and `fhirVersion` in the configuration for FSH-Only processing to succeed.

 ## Recommended Configuration